S1DAL3X/Python/INTERNALDEMON/README.md

 PATH FOR WIN XP: "C://Documents and Settings//" + str(LOGIN) + '//Desktop' (line 43 and line 44)

+IN PROCESS COMPILLING RENAME 'INTERNALDEMON.py' on 'INTERNALDEMON.exe'(line 33)

 If you find error in code or you have an idea about new functions of program please send me letter ;)